 In 2015, Department for Education in the UK made significant changes to the A-Level examinations.
-A-Level courses are being gradually changed to linear qualifications, meaning the final examinations will happen at the end of two years.
+A-Level courses are being gradually changed to linear gualifications, meaning the final examinations will happen at the end of two years.

-In many subjects, the AS grade will not contribute to the final A-Level grade at the end of Year 13.
 At Brighton College, we only offer AS examinations for those pupils who have a specific need for the qualification - this may be for Equivalency purposes, or for university entry.